Focus Groups’ Remit

 - Recreation, facilities and open spaces.

-The purpose of each Focus Group is to assist the Tiverton Neighbourhood Plan Steering Committee in the preparation of the Tiverton Neighbourhood Plan.
+The purpose of each Focus Group was to assist the Tiverton Neighbourhood Plan Steering Committee in the preparation of the Tiverton Neighbourhood Plan.
 Focus Groups have addressed particular aspects of the designated Neighbourhood Plan Area and assessed strengths, weaknesses, opportunities and threats, thus contributing to the strategic vision for the The Plan.Each Focus Group had the following threads in considering any aspect:

 - Wellbeing and healthy living.